 Year 9: Students deepen their appreciation of Performing Arts for a range of purposes and target audiences.
 Students should now have a secured knowledge in Performing Arts style from both European and non european.
-By the end of this year we expect them to use devising techniques and apply rehearsal techniques to adapt a set text DNA for performance/technical pitch presentation.
+By the end of this year we expect them to use devising techniques and apply rehearsal techniques to adapt a set text for performance/technical pitch presentation, devise a Performing Arts Immersion and learn how to respond to a brief.
 Students will reflect on their previous Performing Arts practice and will learn how to respond to a brief to create content for their chosen target invited audience.
 They will be able to interpret a familiar text in more depth, using presentation skills as either a designer or performer.
 Students will begin to recognise their own progress and development through target setting and reflection of the set text chosen and their pathway approach.
-Students are encouraged to draw on the European and non European performing art forms studied previously to arrive at their own original interpretation of a set text DNA.
-In the final term they will work on developing their skills of pitching to a target audience.
-Students will also get the experience of working with a professional writer to develop their experience.
+Students are encouraged to draw on the European and non European performing art forms studied previously to arrive at their own original interpretation of a classic text for example Macbeth in Chinese Opera, Macbeth using special effects, Macbeth mask making project, Macbeth puppetry, Macbeth - create a soundtrack.

-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Exploring SET text and looking at the difference between making a podcast and a TV trailer?
-Features of practitioners' work, Dennis Kelly- DNA Performance style Techniqyes Physical and vocal skills Management and direction Creative construction Organisational A03- EVALUATE Media texts Autumn 2 What are the roles and responsibilities involved in a production?
-How to create a short trailer production based on style play DNA?
-Performance and Non -Performance roles Style Naturalism and non naturalistic Management Organisation A01 - MAKE Inspirational diverse professionals discussed - where they are from as positive role models to encourage students in careers?
-Media Spring 1 How do you present a pitch/presentation concept for a production?
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Exploring SET text and looking at the difference between stage and TV acting Features of practitioners' work Performance style Staging configurations Physical and vocal skills Management and direction Creative and set construction Organisational A03- EVALUATE European and non European traditions Autumn 2 What are the roles and responsibilities involved in a TV production?
+How to create a short TV drama and production concept based on naturalistic style DNA?
+Performance and Non -Performance roles Management Organisation A01 - MAKE Inspirational diverse professionals discussed - where they are from as positive role models to encourage students in careers?
+Spring 1 How do you present a pitch concept for a production?
 Production pitch Presentation A02- PRESENT Famous producers represented Spring 2 How do I interpret and present existing scripted and devise material based on script extract through a specific pathway?
-Performing trailer.
-Rehearsal techniques interpreting a script Acting and production techniques Concept board Playwrights Intention Social Creative A01- MAKE Health and safety Risk assessments Media Summer 1 DRAGONS DEN - DEVISING - How do I respond to a professional vocational brief Pitching ideas Presenting Team work Research AO1- MAKE Social, moral and cultural - SMSC based on Devising assessment commission - creating pitch.
-Creative Links to English and Presenting /Oracy Summer 2 Performance showcase extract/mixed media for Appreciation - marketplace in studio.
-Purpose Target audience Review Presentation Reflection A02 AND A03- EVALUATE AND PRESENT Creative and cultural market place- encouraging students to take up BTEC.
-Links to industry professionals and workshops.Links to English presentations.
+Rehearsal techniques interpreting a script Acting and production techniques Concept board Playwrights Intention Social Creative A01- MAKE Health and safety Risk assessments Summer 1 DEVISING - How do I respond to a professional vocational brief based on Devising Devising conventions for rehearsal and performance Team work Research AO1- MAKE Social, moral and cultural - SMSC Summer 2 Performance showcase (choose either devised/set text Purpose Target audience Presentation Reflection A02 AND A03- EVALUATE AND PRESENT Creative and cultural whole school festival - encouraging extract/mixed media) for a festival brief Review students to take up BTEC.
+Links to industry professionals and workshops.
+Appreciation and workeriepe.

-Subject: R.E
+Subject: PRE

-Curriculum Statement

-In R.E, our core aim is to support students in deepening their knowledge of the world around them.
+Curriculum Statement: In Philosophy, Religion and Ethics, our core aim is to support students in deepening their knowledge of the world around them.
 Students are encouraged to discuss, explore and understand the way that our beliefs influence the actions of both individuals and communities.
 Each lesson is centred around a learning question, rather than an objective, with the aim to promote critical thinking and intellectual curiosity about the way that we live our lives.